 - How those goals can be accomplished

-Keep an eye out for flooding and make repair attempts/take breaks/self-soothe as necessary if things get tense again.
+Keep an eye out for flooding and offer olive branches/take breaks/self-soothe as necessary if things get tense again.

 Your Partner Isn’t Perfect – But Neither Are You

-If you want your relationship to last, you’ll have to be tolerant of each other’s shortcomings.
-Thinking the problem is something about your partner’s faults won’t get you anywhere.
-Accepting flaws and foibles is a prerequisite to compromise.
+No one is perfect.
+If you want a relationship that lasts, you’re going to have to be tolerant of your partner’s shortcomings.
+Thinking the problem is all down to your partner’s faults won’t get you anywhere.
+Accepting flaws and foibles is a prerequisite to making love last.

-In calmer times, try taking a mental snapshot of your partner at his or her best.
+In calmer times, try taking a mental snapshot of your partner at their best.
 Think of a time when you have felt a strong love and appreciation for your partner and memorise as much detail as you can about that moment.
-Then when you find yourself thinking of him/her very negatively, you can bring this image to mind to balance out your view.
+Then when you find yourself thinking of them negatively, you can bring this image to mind to balance out your feelings in the moment.

 Advice on how to resolve arguments constructively adapted from The Seven Principles For Making Marriage Work by John Gottman and Nan Silver, which comes highly recommended.